Menu

 Is exercise causing distress for your gut?

-Posted by Beverley Gibbs 2685 Days Ago
+Posted by Beverley Gibbs Over a Year Ago

 Digestive Health We all like to feel the fitness and health benefits that exercise brings, but for some of us there are unwelcome side effects.
 The digestive system has to put up with a lot of disruption when we exercise (think of all that pounding up and down when running, being bent over when cycling, or swallowing... [read more]